Showing posts with label history. Show all posts

 — Mark Slackmeyer, Doonesbury, May 29, 1973

 One year ago today, our democracy faced its most serious test since the Civil War.
-As I watched the events of January 6, 2021 unfold—the breach of the Capitol, the Confederate flag carried through the halls of Congress, the threats against elected officials—I found myself thinking about a comic strip from nearly fifty years earlier, and how it first taught me that paying attention to politics isn't optional for citizens in a democracy.
+As I watched the events of January 6, 2021 unfold the breach of the Capitol, the Confederate flag carried through the halls of Congress, the threats against elected officials I found myself thinking about a comic strip from nearly fifty years earlier, and how it first taught me that paying attention to politics isn't optional for citizens in a democracy.

 I discovered Doonesbury the way most teenagers discover the things that shape them: accidentally, and at exactly the right moment.

-It was fall of my junior year of high school, and I was taking an American Foreign Policy class—one of those electives that seemed sophisticated and important, the kind that made you feel like you were finally learning about the "real world."
+It was the fall of my junior year of high school, and I was taking an American Foreign Policy class, one of those electives that seemed sophisticated and important, the kind that made you feel like you were finally learning about the "real world."
 Our teacher, Dr. Alan Sheffer, was the sort of educator who believed current events should be current, not relegated to dusty textbooks.
 He'd bring in newspaper clippings, magazine articles, and political cartoons to supplement our discussions about détente, the Cold War, and America's role in the world.
 He taught us via simulation and was the first adult I knew who played board wargames.

 One day, I read a comic strip I'd never seen before.
 Four panels of a character named Mark Slackmeyer doing a radio show, gleefully declaring former Attorney General John Mitchell "guilty, guilty, guilty" of Watergate crimes.
-It was dated May 29, 1973—I was old enough to remember Watergate and Nixon's resignation—but Dr. Sheffer relayed how this single strip had caused such controversy that more than a dozen newspapers, including The Washington Post and The Boston Globe, refused to run it, concerned that such a statement of Mitchell's guilt would compromise their journalistic integrity even on the funny pages.
+It was dated May 29, 1973, I was old enough to remember Watergate and Nixon's resignation but Dr. Sheffer relayed how this single strip had caused such controversy that more than a dozen newspapers, including The Washington Post and The Boston Globe, refused to run it, concerned that such a statement of Mitchell's guilt would compromise their journalistic integrity even on the funny pages.

-That strip was my introduction to Doonesbury, and through it, to the radical idea that comic strips could be more than just entertainment—they could be journalism, commentary, and history all wrapped up in four panels.
-More importantly, they could teach civic responsibility through irreverence, showing me that democracy works best when citizens think critically about power, hold leaders accountable, and aren't afraid to call out wrongdoing—even when it's uncomfortable.
+That strip was my introduction to Doonesbury, and through it, to the radical idea that comic strips could be more than just entertainment; they could be journalism, commentary, and history all wrapped up in four panels.
+More importantly, they could teach civic responsibility through irreverence, showing me that democracy works best when citizens think critically about power, hold leaders accountable, and aren't afraid to call out wrongdoing even when it's uncomfortable.

 I was hooked.